kaitlinnewson/carto2017/content/register.en.md

 ### Childcare

 If you require childcare while you attend the conference, we can assist with connecting you with options for care in a childcare centre or with a temporary nanny.
-Contact Julie Jones (jsj7@sfu.ca) for more information.
+Contact [Julie Jones](mailto:jsj7@sfu.ca) for more information.

 ---